 I believe it says a great deal about a homeschool curriculum when we are doing night school on a Saturday night.
 In the summer.
 They ask, “Are we doing American History tonight?”
 That would be Compass Classroom American History.
 Dave Raymond’s American History!

 We have already completed our ‘required’ American History course.
 However, my high schoolers love American History so much – and we are so impressed with Dave Raymond’s American History – we will be enjoying this course as a high school elective this year.

-~50% off just this week!!
-Don’t miss the sale information at the end!!
+Compass Classroom is having a store-wide sale.
+Up to 60% off their digital homeschool curriculum April 4-11.
 We received these Compass Classroom American History resources in exchange for an honest review.
 All opinions are our own and we love this history study with our older children (even the younger ones are listening in).
 Please see our disclosure policy.
 The affiliate links included are for resources we absolutely love.
 If you purchase American History through our affiliate link, we will receive a percentage of the sale for no additional cost to you.
 Thank you for supporting The Curriculum Choice!

 This overview video will have you wanting to learn American History too: